algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ 2.
 GitHub Projects

-GitHub Projects will be utilized to compile a comprehensive list of test cases along with their current status.
+GitHub Projects will be utilised to compile a comprehensive list of test cases along with their current status.
 This platform will act as a repository for unit tests, providing visibility into what requires testing, the methodologies involved, and the expected outcomes. \
-Leveraging GitHub Projects will significantly aid in streamlining the testing process and enhancing the overall quality of the product
+Leveraging GitHub Projects will significantly aid in streamlining the testing process and enhancing the overall quality of the product.

 #### ➭ 3.
 GitHub Issues

 GitHub Issues serves as an integrated issue-tracking tool, facilitating the creation and management of issues while enabling assignment to team members.
 Primarily, Quality Assurance is responsible for generating GitHub Issues for every problem identified within the product.

-### f.
+### g.
 Test Cases

 To ensure every feature and all possible bugs have been tested and mitigated, test cases are created and stored in GitHub Projects.